valterkraemer/svelte/documentation/docs/06-runtime/04-imperative-component-api.md

 - mount
 - unmount
 - render
-- hydrate
 - how they interact with each other -->

 Every Svelte application starts by imperatively creating a root component.
 On the client this component is mounted to a specific element.
-On the server, you want to get back a string of HTML instead which you can render.
-The following functions help you achieve those tasks.

 ## `mount`